Easy As Cookies

 • Place 1 cup (6 ounces) chocolate chips or chopped chocolate in a heat-safe bowl.

 • In a small saucepan over medium heat, bring the ¾ cup (6 ounces) heavy cream just to a boil.
-(I swirl the pan a few times to make sure it's heating evenly and not sticking.)
+Swirl the pan a few times to be sure it heats evenly.
+Don't boil, or it will overflow.
 Remove from heat.

 • Immediately pour half of the heated cream onto the chocolate.
 Let it rest for 30 seconds to soften.
 Stir in small circles or spirals, starting at the center of the bowl, spiraling out toward the edge.